shivangitechie/Project-in-Math-Modelling/README.md

 ["Tom" → "PLAYER_NAME", "Brady" → "PLAYER_NAME", "threw" → "O", "3" → "O", "touchdowns" → "O", "for" → "O", "the" → "O", "Buccaneers" → "TEAM_NAME"]

+## Sentiment Analysis

+Combining Named Entity Recognition (NER) with sentiment analysis can significantly enhance the understanding of context around the identified entities.
+In the Fantasy Football AI project, combining these techniques allows us to extract specific player mentions (through NER) and analyze the sentiment of the text associated with those mentions (through sentiment analysis).
+This approach helps determine not only which players are being discussed but also whether the discussion is positive, negative, or neutral—critical for predicting player performance.

+**Workflow**: Combining NER with Sentiment Analysis

+Use NER to identify relevant entities in the text, such as player names, teams, or injury mentions.

+Text: "Tom Brady's performance last night was phenomenal!"

+NER Output: [("Tom Brady", "PLAYER_NAME")]

+**Sentiment Analysis:**

+Perform sentiment analysis on the text to determine whether it conveys a positive, negative, or neutral sentiment.

+Sentiment Output: Positive (Score: 0.92)

+**Contextual Linking:**

+Link the identified entities to the sentiment analysis results.
+This way, we know which sentiment corresponds to which player or team.

+"Tom Brady" → Positive Sentiment (Score: 0.92)

+The labels **BOOM** and **BUST** are assigned to players based on these sentiment analysis scores.

+The entire data is the then combined together to be fed to the *Deep Learning Model* and *Linear Regression Model*.

 ## Files: